leigh-jewell/cmx-anonymiser/README.md

 > floorId = 723413320329068650

 ### Issues
-Testing on CMX 10.3 I was not consistently able to get results from the API call /api/location/v2/clients.
+Testing on CMX 10.3, I was not consistently able to get results from the API call /api/location/v2/clients.
 Sometimes I would get a 204 result returned.
-I changed the API to /api/location/v1/clients and am now consistently getting data returned.
+I changed the API to /api/location/v1/clients and now consistently get data returned.
 I can't find any documentation to explain this but it works at the moment.

 ---